2015-16 STUDENT-ATHLETE HANDBOOK

 The graduate assistant and student athletic trainers work under the direct supervision of the staff athletic trainers and team physicians.
 Education of the graduate assistants and student athletic trainers includes in-service training sessions throughout the academic year conducted by the full-time staff members, as well as other qualified personnel.

-Each year the team physician gives each student-athlete a physical.
+Each year the team physician gives each student-athlete a physical examination.
 In accordance with NCAA regulations, each student athlete must have passed a physical examination prior to any athletic participation, which includes workouts in the strength and conditioning facility.
 BE AWARE that the Athletic Department does not allow any activities or participation until the Sports Medicine department has cleared you.
 There are no exceptions.

 Each student-athlete signs an information release in the medical history to permit the Athletic Department to release medical information.
 Every effort will be made to make this information of a general nature and not specific.